There are a variety of ways you can contribute to B2B Marketing, including features, case studies, reviews and best practice or how to guides.

 Reviewers do not need to return the books to B2B Marketing after the review has been written.

-Submit a book review or nominate yourself as a reviewer to our Editorial Assistant Jessica McGreal
+Submit a book review or nominate yourself as a reviewer to our digital content manager Jessica McGreal

 Word count: 800